spencerc99/maccy-backup/README.md

 1. setup cron job to auto-backup every X (like roam export)
 2. make sure can upload to github

+# Functionality Details
+This assumes a standard Mac setup with Maccy and also ignores any image content (but this ignore list is probably incomplete) to focus on preserving a history of text data to be lightweight.

 # Final Notes